 How Long Do Tires Last?
 It Depends on The Tire Type

 Different types of tires will wear out at different rates.
 For example, all-season tires can last as long as 100,000km with proper care and maintenance.
 However, don’t expect other types to see that much longevity.
-Because it’required in BC to have winter tires for driving in the winter months (regardless of the weather on individual days) winter tires tend to wear out quicker since they’re often designed for constant snow and cold or icy roads.
+Because it’s required in BC to have winter tires for driving in the winter months (regardless of the weather on individual days) winter tires tend to wear out quicker since they’re often designed for constant snow and cold or icy roads.

 How and What You Drive Impacts Tires Longevity